 Meanwhile, they can also come in the form of numbers without letters.
 However, a part of the phone number consists of repeated numbers.

 The inclusion of letters and repeated numbers are meant to make the vanity numbers catchy and easy to remember.

 Numbers that have specific area codes to make long-distance calls in different markets.
 There are no restrictions dictating that only locals can buy local numbers.
-This means that if you are from an Indian company who wants to call US leads, you can still by a US number.
+This means that if you are from an Indian company that wants to call US leads, you can still buy a US number.

 Internet telephone services like Google Voice simply provides users with the ability to make calls via the internet.
 Users need not rely on a fixed phone unit and can make or receive a call from anywhere in the world with a variety of devices.